mcci-catena/model4841-firmware-production/README.md

 - Every measurement cycle, the sketch powers up the PMS7003.
 It then takes a sequence of 10 measurements.
 Data is gathered from the atmospheric PM serias and the dust series.
 For each series, outliers are discarded using an IQR1.5 filter, and then the remaining data is averaged.

-- Current environmental conditions are read from the SHT3x.
+- Temperature and humidity are measured by the SHT3x.

-- Current air quality value (TVOC) read from the SGPC3 sensor.
+- Air quality value (Total Volatile Organic Compounds, or "TVOC") read from the SGPC3 sensor.

-- Data is prepared using port 5 format 0x21, and transmitted to the network.
+- Data is encoded into binary and transmitted to the LoRaWAN network, using LoRaWAN port 1, as a class A device.

 - The sketch uses [mcci-catena/SGPC3](https://github.com/mcci-catena/SGPC3) library to measure TVOC value and transmit over network.
 This library is based on the [gb88/SGPC3](https://github.com/gb88/SGPC3) library, with light modifications for LoRaWAN compatibility.